hongtaoh/hongtaoh.github.io/content/en/blog/2021-04-05-gh-pages-action.md

 on:
   push:
     branches:
-      - master  # Set a branch name to trigger deployment
+      - master  # Make sure it matches your branch name (master or Main?)
 jobs:
   deploy:
     runs-on: ubuntu-18.04